-The Irish investor programme is available to non-EU citizens who can evidence a minimum net worth of €2 million and who make an approved investment in one of a number of qualifying options.
+The Irish investor programme grants residency in Ireland to eligible investors, as well as a path to Irish citizenship.
+It is available to non-EU citizens who can evidence a minimum net worth of €2 million and who make an approved investment in one of a number of qualifying options.
 In return, you will be granted Irish residency for you and your family.
 You may also become eligible to naturalise as an Irish citizen and apply for an Irish passport.

-If you are looking to invest in Ireland, it is important to seek legal advice to understand the migration options open to you, to ensure your case is effectively represented to the Irish Naturalisation and Immigration Service (INIS) and to avoid any delays with your application.
+If you are looking to invest in Ireland, it is important to seek legal advice to understand the migration options open to you, to ensure your case is effectively represented to the Irish Department of Justice and to avoid any delays with your application.

 To qualify under the investor programme for Ireland, you will have to evidence through documentation that your personal net worth exceeds €2 million (or equivalent), that the source of your funds and assets are legitimate and that you meet the good character requirement.